SHIELD Framework

 Organizational Perspective

+SEE patterns early.
 Use pattern recognition to catch toxic dynamics before they become crises.
-See when credit attribution changes, communication channels close, or informal power shifts.

 SURFACE problems early